 - b.
 Secondary Schools - i.
 In non-semestered schools, three (3) written formal reports and two (2) informal reports. - ii.
-In semestered schools, four (4) written formal reports and one (1) informal report.
+In semestered schools, four (4) written formal reports and one (1) informal report. - iii.
+Informal reports may consist of parent-teacher or student-led conferences.
+If such a conference is not possible then a written interim report shall be provided or, as an alternative, a telephone conference shall be conducted with documentation maintained by the teacher.

-ARTICLE D.37 WORKING CONDITIONS FOR ITINERANT TEACHERS
+ARTICLE D.37 WORKING CONDITIONS FOR ITINERANT EMPLOYEES

 - 37.1.
-An itinerant teacher's travel time between assignments on the same day shall be calculated as part of the total instructional assignment. - 37.2.
-For purposes of this Article, itinerant teachers shall refer to teachers excluding those in positions of special responsibility who have instructional assignments in more than two schools. - 37.3.
-Teachers who work in more than one school on the same day shall be entitled to compensatory time for travel.
+An itinerant employee's travel time between assignments on the same day shall be calculated as part of the total instructional assignment. - 37.2.
+For purposes of this Article, itinerant employees shall refer to teachers excluding those in positions of special responsibility who have instructional assignments in more than two schools. - 37.3.
+Employees who work in more than one school on the same day shall be entitled to compensatory time for travel.
 Such time shall be taken as mutually agreed to by the Principal(s) and the teacher. - 37.4.
-Teachers identified in Articles D.37.2 and D.37.3 shall have access to professional development, clerical time, storage facilities, supplies and work space for providing instruction.
+Employees identified in Articles D.37.2 and D.37.3 shall have access to professional development, clerical time, storage facilities, supplies and work space for providing instruction.